tolauwae/phd-thesis/src/introduction/introduction.typ

 There is a clear need for novel debugging techniques that can address the unique challenges of debugging embedded systems.
 In this dissertation, we present a novel virtual machine for programming embedded devices, called _WARDuino_, on top of which we develop three novel debuggers for addressing the specific challenges of debugging embedded systems.

-=== Laying the foundations#note[Chapter 2]

-The three novel debuggers presented in this dissertation, are described through a formal framework. // we developed during the writing of this dissertation.
-While common for programming languages, this is still too rarely done for debuggers.
-Yet, the benefits are the same.
-This motivated us to developed our own formal framework for describing remote debuggers.
-However, we are concious of the novelty and the complexity of our formalisations.
-Therefore dedicate @chapter:foundations of this book to present the formal framework we developed.
-We hope this chapter can help readers to more easily understand the following chapters.

-=== Contributions to debugging of constrained devices

-In the following three chapters we discuss our three novel debuggers.
-Each address several unique challenges to debugging.
-Some of these challenges are not exclusively tied to constrained systems, but represent broader scientific challenges in debugging.
-However, each chapter is motivated by a larger challenge which tie all the chapters together.
-We present each of these main challenges here, and sketch the outline of their associated chapter below.

 #let C1 = [
-/ C1: Current embedded software development is limited to bare-metal development tools and environments, and low-level compiled programming languages, which make it difficult to instrument the software running on the constrained devices.
+/ C1: Current embedded software development is limited to bare-metal development tools and environments, and low-level compiled programming languages, which makes it difficult to instrument the software running on the constrained devices.
   //characterized by low-level programming languages, specific hardware requirements for debuggers, and slow code updates. //, partly because reflashing the device after each change is time-consuming, and setting up typical hardware debuggers is cumbersome.
 ]